openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 ======================================

 You can configure a checkbox problem so that the learner's response for every option is evaluated and scored.
-This is referred to as EDC, every decision counts.
+This is known as "every decision counts" (EDC).

 With EDC, for each option the learner gets wrong, either by not selecting a correct option or selecting an incorrect option, the learner's score is